 As soon as the stroke has been diagnosed, medication and treatment can be started.

-Initially after a stroke, good nursing care focuses on assessment and preventing complications.
-Once the person is stable, the stroke care team works out an individual rehabilitation programme, aimed at helping people regain as much independence as possible, by relearning skills they have lost, learning new skills and finding ways to manage any permanent disabilities.
+After a stroke, good nursing care focuses on assessment and preventing complications.
+Once the person is stable, the stroke care team will work out an individual rehabilitation programme, which will be aimed at helping people regain as much independence as possible, by relearning skills they have lost, learning new skills and finding ways to manage any permanent disabilities.

-Our stroke team are also able to devise rehabilitation programmes for those who suffered a stroke many years ago.
-Recent studies show intense rehabilitation even years after a stroke can have a positive impact on a patient.
+Our stroke team are also able to create rehabilitation programmes for people who suffered a stroke many years ago.
+Recent studies show intense rehab, even years after a stroke, can have a positive impact.